 Merchandise and Promotional Material

 Merchandise is any product—shirts, shorts, cups, pens, plaques, notebooks, backpacks, key chains, etc.—intended for sale or not.
 An official and approved University identifier is required on all such merchandise.
 Any person, group or department designing, ordering or producing such products must adhere to the guidelines on the proper use of Adelphi’s logo, mark and name treatment as outlined in this manual.
-Camera-ready artwork is available from the Office of Marketing and Creative Services.
+Camera-ready artwork is available from the Office of University Communications and Marketing.